 For an extra fine motor challenge, provide pompoms and plastic tweezers, bamboo tongs, or small silicone tipped tongs.
 Have your child grip each pompom with the tongs and transfer it to the printable to cover a circle.
 Other small manipulative, like buttons, can be used instead of pompoms.

 Pro tip: if the keeper bar on the tongs slides down and frustrates your child, use a couple of pairs of pliers to pry it open and remove it.

 To make your dot marker printable reusable, laminate the sheet and use pompoms or other manipulative instead of markers.

 Like all free printables on The Artisan Life, these summer dot worksheets are free for personal and classroom use.
 You may print and use them as many times as you’d like with your own children, scout group, classroom, therapy clients, etc.

 You are not licensed to alter, redistribute, or sell the printables.
 Do not give the digital files or printouts to other adults for their use.
 Instead, please refer them to this post so they can download their own copies.

 The download link is located below the preview image.
-It’s highlighted in grey to make it easier to find.
 Make sure to print the sheets at 100% so the circles are the right size.